 Smoke Control Areas are designed to control emissions from domestic chimneys caused by the burning of coal and wood inside domestic dwellings.
 The Clean Air Acts of the 1950's gave local authorities power to declare all or part of the district to be a smoke control area.
 Within South Kesteven, parts of Grantham and Stamford are declared as smoke control areas.
 The district council is responsible for ensuring that the smoke control areas within the district are enforced.
-Smoke control legislation does not apply to garden bonfires, we do however discourage people from having garden bonfires which can cause serious nuisance to neighbouring properties.
+Smoke control legislation does not apply to garden bonfires.
+There are no laws against having a bonfire, but there are laws for the nuisance they can cause, we do however discourage people from having garden bonfires which can cause serious nuisance to neighbouring properties.
 In these instances legal action may be taken.
-For more information on bonfires please see the link Guidance on garden bonfires.
 If you live in a smoke control area it is an offence to emit smoke from the chimney of a building.
 It is also an offence to acquire "unauthorised fuel" for use within a smoke control area unless it is for use in an "exempt appliance".

 What is an authorised fuel?

 The list of authorised fuels can be viewed at the Air Quality website, see useful web links.